DPsalmist/Langton-Ant/README.md

 - At a black square, turn 90° counter-clockwise, flip the color of the square, move forward one unit

 Find out more info via https://en.wikipedia.org/wiki/Langton%27s_ant

+You can view a visual simulation on https://damilaresamuel-langtonsant.netlify.app/